aaru-dps/Aaru/CONTRIBUTING.md

 Include details about your configuration and environment:

-* **Which version of DiscImageChef are you using?**
+* **Which version of Aaru are you using?**
 * **What's the name and version of the OS you're using**?
-* **Are you running DiscImageChef in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
+* **Are you running Aaru in a virtual machine?** If so, which VM software are you using and which operating systems and versions are used for the host and the guest?
 * **Are you trying to execute a device command?** If so, who manufactured the device, which model is it, and how is it connected to the computer?

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for DiscImageChef, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Aaru, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.